Kinto/kinto/docs/community.rst

 * Each test class represents a situation or feature (e.g. ``class AnonymousCreationTest(unittest.TestCase):``)
 * Each test method represents an aspect of the specification (e.g. ``def test_creation_is_allowed_if_enabled_in_settings(self):``)
 * Each test method is independant
-* The assertions should only reflect the specifications of this test method
+* The assertions should only correspond to the aspect of the specification that this method targets
 * The ``setUp()`` method contains some initialization steps that are shared among the methods
-* If the methods have different initialization steps, they should probably bit split into different test classes
+* If the methods have different initialization steps, they should probably be split into different test classes

 When contributing a **bug fix**: